REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 **Note:** You can download this code is available as part of the DRR distribution.
 Go to the Downloads page and choose [Dev examples](https://drr.docs.rosetta-technology.io/source/download.html).

-### Benchmark option
+## Benchmark option
 Rosetta lets you run Report directly through the UI or API.

 <br>

-## 1.4 Project
+## 4. Project
 ### Why
 Convert the DRR report object into the final message format required by the regulator or trade repository (e.g. ISO 20022 XML).

 ## Where to find it
 The projection functions are included in the DRR distribution as `.rune` files.
 They live in the `drr.projection.*` namespaces and follow that naming pattern e.g. `drr.projection.iso20022.esma.emir.refit.trade`.

 Each projection function has a matching generated Java class (e.g. `Project_EsmaEmirTradeReportToIso20022`).
-This one to one alignment ensures that the CDM’s projection logic can be executed consistently in any implementation.
+This one-to-one alignment ensures that the CDM’s projection logic can be executed consistently in any implementation.

 ### What you get
-XML output for ISO 20022
+XML output for ISO 20022.

 In the previous step, the DRR report object was converted to JSON using: